Domain Wall as Cosmological Oscillator

 Assuming domain wall vibrations excite scalar waves, the far-field (\( r \to \infty \)) perturbation can be approximated as an outgoing spherical wave:

 where the amplitude \(A\) correlates with the wall's displacement \(\xi(t)\).
 In the far-field approximation (\(r \gg 1/\omega\)):

 and

-In this work, we focus on the condition \(\omega \gtrsim H\), where the external force from the interaction between the wall and the periodic field \(\psi(t)\) dominates the oscillation.
+When analyzing the particle radiation due to the damping effect, we focus on the condition \(\omega \gtrsim H\), where the external force from the interaction between the wall and the periodic field \(\psi(t)\) dominates the oscillation.
 Under this condition, the friction from the Hubble expansion is negligible, allowing us to disregard the \(\propto H\) term in Eq.~\eqref{eq:pdtdphi}.
 The radial energy flux density simplifies to: